Skip to main content

 As you get a feel for how much cleaning is actually happening, move in closer until you see a good amount of unwanted residue starting to fall off without signs of wear and tear.
 Finding that sweet spot is a process, but once you’re there, power washing is a breeze.

 While it’s best to try and wash objects from an upward angle, don’t do so at the risk of your own safety.
-As the nomenclature suggests, power washers pack a punch, and using one on a ladder can pose serious dangers.
+As the nomenclature suggests, power washers pack a punch, and using one on a ladder to get to a chimney or roof can pose serious dangers.

 Instead, consider purchasing a heavy-duty or extra-heavy-duty power washer that can reach those high surfaces from ground level, especially if you live in a multi-level home.

-Different surfaces around your home may respond differently to the force of a power washer.
+Different surfaces around your home may respond differently to the force of a pressure washer.
 Before using it, understand the sensitivity of the material you are cleaning.

-For instance, delicate wood siding or shingles may require a gentler wash, while robust concrete or brick surfaces can handle a more robust pressure.
+For instance, delicate wood siding or shingles may require soft washing, while robust concrete or brick surfaces can handle a more robust pressure.

 Adjust the settings on your power washer accordingly, ensuring that you tailor the force to match the resilience of the specific surface.